McKinnonIT/zbx-failover-cluster/README.md

-# Zabbix Template for Monitoring Windows Failover Cluster
+# Zabbix template for monitoring Windows Failover Cluster

 This repository contains a Zabbix template that creates a basic item and trigger for the state of a Windows Failover Cluster.
 Includes